AKSB-GP/Blender-To-Substance-Painter-B2SP-/README.md

 ## Developed on:
 - **Python**: 3.12.7
-- **Blender Version**: 4.2.3
+- **Blender Version**: 4.4.4
 - **Windows 10**

-Other Python and Blender version should work but have not been tested on.
+Other Python and Blender version should work but I have not tested then myself.

 ## Features